drand/drand/README.md

 `$HOME/.drand/groups/dist_key.{public,private}`.
 The distributed public key is additionally save in the currently active directory.

-### Randomness Generation
+#### Randomness Generation

-After a successful setup, drand switches to the randomness generation mode, where each node broadcasts randomness shares in regular intervals.
+After a successful setup, drand switches automatically to the randomness generation mode, where each node broadcasts randomness shares in regular intervals.
 Once a node has collected a threshold of shares in the current phase, it re-creates the public random value and stores it in its local instance of [BoltDB](https://github.com/coreos/bbolt).

 To change the default [interval length](https://golang.org/pkg/time/#ParseDuration)